Liu Hulan

-Liu Hulan (刘胡兰, October 8, 1932 – January 12, 1947) was a young female revolutionary during the Chinese Civil War between the Kuomintang (KMT) and the Communist Party.
-She was born in Yunzhouxi village, in the Wenshui County of the Shanxi province.
+Liu Hulan (刘胡兰, 8 October 1932 – 12 January 1947) was a Chinese communist revolutionary during the Chinese Civil War.
 She joined the Chinese Communist Party (CCP) in 1946 and soon after joined an association of women working in support of the People's Liberation Army (PLA).
 She was actively involved in organizing the villagers of Yunzhouxi in support of the CCP.
 Her contributions involved a wide range of activities, such as supplying food to the Eighth Liberation Army, relaying secret messages, and mending boots and uniforms.

 She was executed by the KMT at age 14 or 15.
 The CCP, including major figures like Mao Zedong, commemorated her as a revolutionary martyr.
 Liu is widely regarded as the youngest martyr of the Chinese Communist Revolution and depicted in art and literature.
-Her Vietnamese equivalent is Kim Đồng.
+She has been held in similar regard as Vietnamese resistance fighter Kim Đồng.

 Biography

 On 8 October 1932, Liu Hulan was born to a middle peasant family in Yunzhouxi Village, Shanxi Province.
 The village was known as "Little Yan'an" because of its strong support for the Chinese Communist Revolution.

+Her parents, Liu Jingqian and Wang Bianqing, named her Liu Fulan at birth, to invoke wealth (富 (Fù, rich)) for her future.
+Liu's mother, who was chronically ill, died when Liu was four years old, shortly after giving birth to her younger sister Ailan.
+In 1940, Liu's father married Hu Wenxiu.
+When Liu began attending school in 1941, Hu changed Liu's name from Fulan to Hulan on her school notebook, using the character for her surname.
+When school was suspended due to the intensifying Second Sino-Japanese War, Liu was homeschooled with her sister, with Hu teaching them how to read and write, as well as spin thread.

+Liu's father acted as a courier for the Eighth Route Army, after the Chinese Communist Party set up an office in the village in 1938, often accompanied by his daughter.
+Emulating her father, who encouraged Liu to support the communists, she similarly provided the Eighth Route Army with food deliveries and intelligence.
+In 1942, Liu joined the CCP youth corps.

 In January 1945, Liu participated in the movement of seizing grain by the Western Union and loaded grain with the revolutionaries.

 In 1945, she attended a CCP women's cadre training session.
 She was elected as a group leader and devoted herself to study.
 At the local anti-hegemony meeting, she took the stage to speak, denounced the crimes of the hegemonic landlords and the feudal customs.
 After graduation, she served as secretary of Village Women's Rescue Committee.
 Liu worked in support of the Eighth Route Army on the front lines and had leadership roles in the local women's movement and the land reform movement.
 She organized women to run winter schools, helped the martyrs to solve difficulties, supported the army.
 Together with party members, she fought against landlords, delivered public grain and made military shoes, mobilized young people to join the army.